1. What is the difference between Citriodiol® and “a mixture of cis- and trans-p-menthane-3,8-diol/Citriodiol” (also known as PMDRBO)?

 Simply put, in our view it is better for the consumer and better for the environment.
 Consumers benefit because naturally sourced PMD (i.e. Citriodiol®) performs significantly better than synthetic PMD in efficacy tests.
 An independent study (Drapeau 2011) published comparing synthetic PMD with PMDRBO shows that with like amounts of PMD, it performed 50% better in repelling the target organism (in that case Aedes mosquitoes).
 In this study a 20% PMDRBO (which at a min 64% PMD contained ca. 13% PMD) alcohol spray offered over 5 hours complete protection against Aedes mosquitoes whereas the 13% synthetic PMD product provided only 3¼ hours of protection.

-While both forms of PMD are readily biodegradable, the real benefit to the environment from Citriodiol® is that it actually exists in nature in its final form.
+While both forms of PMD are rapidly biodegradable, the real benefit to the environment from Citriodiol® is that it actually exists in nature in its final form.
 This means nothing is being added to the environment that has the potential to upset its natural order and balance.
 In addition, because the material used to make Citriodiol® is Eucalyptus citriodora oil, and this oil is distilled just from the leaves and twigs of the tree, allowing the tree to continue growing, using Citriodiol® actually encourages the growth and maintenance of healthy trees.

 5. Why was Citriodiol® notified under the CAS number for PMD if it is being treated as a pure substance?